ThatKoalaGuy/ThatKoalaGuy/README.md

 # 💫 About Me:
-<br>I’m currently learning reverse engineering.
+<br>I’m a highschool junior studying CS.

 ## 🌐 Socials: